henyxia/notes/ceph/tuning-osd.md

     "bluestore_cache_size_ssd": "3221225472",
 ```

-Setting a lesser value for the OSD have been reported to fix most of OOM
+Setting a lesser value for the OSD has been reported to fix most of OOM
 issues.
 For example, run this command to set the cache to 512MB:
 `ceph daemon ${OSD_ADMIN_SOCKET} config set bluestore_cache_size_hdd 536870912`